pablodecm/phd_thesis/src/002_preface.md

 experiments.
-Given the interdisciplinary nature of the topics discussed in this thesis, an effort has been made to discuss the research issues and solutions in a domain generic manner, so the links the fields of statistic and machine learning are more evident.
+Given the interdisciplinary nature of the topics discussed in this thesis, an effort has been made to discuss the research issues and solutions in a domain generic manner, so the links with the fields of statistic and machine learning are more evident.
-The price of such attempt has likely been a less cohesive narrative, yet I believe that is has been worth the cost for a new take on the data analysis problems at particle colliders.
+The price of such attempt has likely been a less cohesive narrative, yet I believe that is has been worth the cost for a different take on the data analysis problems at particle colliders.